jundalisay/spblist/content/en/material/principles/intro/chapter-05c.md

 title: "The 4 Rules of True Motion"
 linkTitle: "4 Rules"
 # date: 2022-01-03
-image: /covers/rule3.jpg
+image: /graphics/rule1.jpg
-description: "Rene Descartes gave 3 Rules of Movement in 'The World'"
+description: "Rene Descartes gave 3 Rules of Movement in 'The World' which we combine with Spinoza"
 weight: 14
 writer:
   name: Juan